How to implement a navigation redesign on an e-commerce website

 Creating a site map

-Here I am skipping the XML document reported to Search Console.
 A site map, which is a graphical representation of a site's navigational structure, helps you to understand how the different sections connect to each other, and how deep a user has to 'step' into the structure to find the content they are looking for.

 When planning your navigation, it is worth keeping the following aspects in mind:

-• Using clear labels.
-Keep menu content short, concise and descriptive.
+- Using clear labels — keep menu content short, concise and descriptive.

-Implementation of new navigation:
+Implementation of new navigation

-CMS integration - if your website uses a CMS, the new navigation must be consistent with that system.
-Correct integration will ensure easy content management
+CMS integration — if your website uses a CMS, the new navigation must be consistent with that system.
+Correct integration will ensure easy content management.

 In practice, menu changes are best performed on a copy of the site, on a so-called virtual local machine or on a draft domain.
-Once the desired changes have been made, the finished page can be transferred to the current domain "on production" in the form of a backup restore, or by replacing a section of the database.
-In such a solution - we minimise the time on "open heart" operation time.
+Once the desired changes have been made, the finished page can be transferred to the current domain in the form of a backup restore, or by replacing a section of the database.
+In such a solution we minimise the time on "open heart" operation time.

 Testing the new site navigation

-• minimise the number of redirects to the new url, detect redirect loops
+- minimise the number of redirects to the new URL, detect redirect loops

-Another way to test changes to a page is to
+Another way to test changes to a page is to analyse sales funnels, the overall performance of the conversion path, and the product purchase process itself.

-These two ways of testing a new menu ensure that losses in visibility, traffic and conversions themselves are minimised.
-They are certainly worth implementing periodically - especially the analysis of category SERP positions on the new URLs.
+These two ways of testing a new menu ensure that losses in visibility, traffic and conversions are minimised.
+They are certainly worth implementing periodically — especially the analysis of category SERP positions on the new URLs.

-list of the most common mistakes
+List of the most common mistakes

-The introduction of too many levels, complicated categories and unclear labels is discouraging.
+- Overly complicated structure — the introduction of too many levels, complicated categories and unclear labels is discouraging.
 Navigation should be simple and direct.

-No tracking of results after changes.
+- No tracking of results after changes — without measurement, you cannot improve.